General Claude Charles Aubry de la Boucharderie

 Pronunciation:

 In 1802 Aubry was sent to Saint-Domingue where he became the director of the arsenal at Port-au-Prince.
-In September of that year he became the deputy director of all the artillery in Saint-Domingue and he served in the combat near Léogone.
+In September of that year he became the deputy director of all the artillery in Saint-Domingue and he served at the combat near Léogone.
 In the meantime Aubry also became chief of staff of the artillery of the army of Saint-Domingue, and then in January of 1803 he served in the action at Port-de-Paix and was promoted to chef de brigade.
 Two months later he returned to France due to sickness.

-In October of 1803, Aubry was well enough to resume a command and he became colonel of the 8th Foot Artillery.
+In October of 1803 Aubry was well enough to resume a command and he became colonel of the 8th Foot Artillery.
 In 1805 he was named the chief of staff of artillery for the camp of Boulogne and he remained there for the next three years.

-Colonel Aubry saw action again in the Danube campaign of 1809 when he became the chief of staff of the artillery of IV Corps and served at Ebersberg.
+Colonel Aubry saw action again in the Danube campaign of 1809 when he became the chief of staff of the artillery of IV Corps and he served at Ebersberg.
 He led his men in building the bridge at the isle of Lobau that May and then served at Aspern-Essling where he was wounded.
 In recognition of his services, the next month Aubry was promoted to général de brigade and made deputy commander of the artillery of IV Corps.
 He then took over command of the artillery on the isle of Lobau.

 Bibliography